Projected Adult Height Calculator

 | z | Current height expressed as standard deviations from the selected reference median. | Unitless |

-| Hpercentile | Adult height from carrying today's height z-score to the adult same-sex reference. | cm |
+| Htrack | Adult height from carrying today's z-score to the adult same-sex reference. | cm |

 | Hfamily | Mid-parental target.
-The 13 cm adjustment is added for boys and subtracted for girls. | cm |
+Add 13 cm for boys and subtract 13 cm for girls before dividing by 2. | cm |

-| w | Percentile share of the blend.
-Automatic mode uses age in months divided by 180, clamped from 0.35 to 0.90. | 0 to 1 |
+| w | Percentile-track share of the blend.
+Automatic mode uses age anchor divided by 180, clamped from 0.35 to 0.90. | 0 to 1 |

-| BMI | Optional body mass index, computed as weight divided by squared height in meters. | kg/m2 |
+| BMI | Optional body mass index, computed as weight divided by height in meters squared. | kg/m2 |

 Percentile-only mode sets the blend weight to 1.
-Family-target anchor mode uses a 0.35 percentile share unless a manual override is active.
-The puberty timing offset moves the age anchor by -24 to 24 months before the automatic blend is calculated, which changes both the midpoint and the uncertainty range.
+Family-target anchor mode uses a 0.35 percentile-track share unless a manual blend override is active.
+If parent heights are unavailable, the projection falls back to percentile tracking because there is no family target to blend with.

-Range width starts wider in younger children and narrows as the age anchor increases.
-It grows again when the percentile-based adult estimate disagrees with the family target, when a puberty offset is applied, or when a manual blend override is used.
-The displayed range half-width is clamped from 3.5 to 9.8 cm.
+The puberty timing offset shifts the age anchor by -24 to 24 months before automatic blend and range logic are calculated.
+The displayed range starts from an age-based uncertainty term, grows when the percentile-track adult estimate disagrees with the family target, grows when a puberty offset is applied, and adds a small bump when a manual blend override is active.
+The final range half-width is clamped from 3.5 to 9.8 cm.

-| Check | Boundary | How it affects the result |
+| Check | Boundary | Effect on interpretation |

 |---|---|---|

-| Supported child age | 24 to 204 months inclusive | Outside this range, the page asks for a valid child age. |
+| Supported child age | 24 to 204 months inclusive | Outside this range, the projection is not produced until the age is corrected. |

-| Current height | 70 to 220 cm inclusive | Values outside the range stop the projection and show a realistic-height error. |
+| Current standing height | 70 to 220 cm inclusive | Out-of-range values are treated as unrealistic for this estimate. |

-| Parent heights | Mother 120 to 220 cm, father 130 to 235 cm when entered | Out-of-range parent heights stop the family-target calculation until corrected. |
+| Parent heights | Mother 120 to 220 cm; father 130 to 235 cm when entered | Out-of-range parent heights stop the family-target calculation until corrected. |

-| Family target band | 4 to 15 cm half-width | The family-fit label compares the projected midpoint with target minus band through target plus band. |
+| Family target band | 4 to 15 cm half-width | The projected midpoint is compared with target minus band through target plus band. |

-| Current percentile flag | <3rd, 3rd to <10th, 10th to <90th, 90th to <97th, and >=97th | Very low or very high percentiles increase the action-guide priority. |
+| Current percentile flag | < 3rd, 3rd to < 10th, 10th to < 90th, 90th to < 97th, and > 97th |

 Accuracy Notes: